 Name:

 Address:

 Postcode:

 Email address:

 Telephone No: Day:

 Evening:

 Mobile:

 What is the nature of your complaint?
 (Please use additional sheets if needed)

-1 1
+I

-Have you raised your issue(s) with your child's Class Teacher at the informal stage?
-If so, when did you do this?
-Yes (inc. date) No
+Have you raised your child's Classinformal stage? do this? ss Teacher at the Yes (inc. date) No

 Have you complained to the Headteacher at Stage 1?
 Yes (inc. date) No

 What happened when you complained to the Headteacher?

 What are your desired outcomes?

 Signed:

 Date:

-at <insert email address here> or in hard copy format and it will be passed to the Headteacher or Chair of Governors, depending on what stage the complaint is at and what it is regarding.
+Please return your completed complaint form to the School Office either by email at <insert email address here> or in hard copy format and it will be passed to the Headteacher or Chair of Governors, depending on what stage the complaint is at and what it is regarding.

-Featherstone Wood Primary School.

-Policy and Procedure for Managing Persistent and Vexatious Behaviour and Complaints
+Featherstone Wood Primary School Policy and Procedure for Managing Persistent and Vexatious Behaviour and Complaints